LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

    :width: 70 %
    :alt: Image showing the maze that the JCATS agent must navigate.

+   Abmarl proxy scenario, used for finding good training configurations.

 Searching for Rewards and Observations
 ``````````````````````````````````````